romunro/spigot-docker/README.md

 This Docker image allows you to get a Spigot instance quickly, with minimal fuss.

-This image was based on the `dlord/minecraft` Docker Image, with a few changes and enhancements.
+This image was based on the `dlord/spigot` Docker Image.
+And is a fork of that image, with the primal change being that it doesn't remove the jar files on first build.

 ## Base Docker image

 * java:8
+* dlord/spigot

 ## How to use this image
+This is all copied from dlord/spigot readme.

 ### Starting an instance